sisinflab/KGUF/README.md

 # KGUF: Simple Knowledge-aware Graph-based Recommender with User-based Semantic Features Filtering models

-This is the official implementation of the paper KGUF: Simple Knowledge-aware Graph-based Recommender with User-based Semantic Features Filtering currently under review at IRonGraphs 2024 Workshop@ECIR 2024.
+This is the official implementation of the paper KGUF: Simple Knowledge-aware Graph-based Recommender with User-based Semantic Features Filtering accepted for presentation at IRonGraphs 2024 Workshop@ECIR 2024.

 ## Table of Contents